burdiuz/traceability-matrices/README.md

 ```

 it will be matched to leaf node of structure.
 If requirement not found in structure, it will be added to the root of structure when coverage is generated.

+> Note: Categories(branches, not leaf nodes) in such structure could contain HTML markup.
+Using HTML markup in requirement string is also possible, it will be properly rendered but might be uncomfortable to use in test specs.

 ### project.requirement()